 Sec.
 5. Upon payment of a lump sum or installments in an amount and payment schedule specified by the Directors, any person recommended by the Board of Directors may be elected a Patron Member.
 Patron Members shall be entitled to Life Membership and shall receive all publications of the Society issued subsequent to election.

 Sec.
 7. Individuals who have been for twenty-five (25) years Members in good standing of the American Society of Mammalogists shall be eligible for Emeritus Membership at their request and shall be exempt from dues.
 Such membership will not carry with it the right to vote, or the right to receive the Journal of Mammalogy or Mammalian Species free.
 When a Member is eligible for Emeritus membership and is in arrears for dues, the Secretary–Treasurer shall notify the Member indicating that it is necessary to request such change in membership rank.
-At each annual meeting the Secretary–Treasurer shall report to the Board of Directors, for their approval, the names of Members who are to be added to the Emeritus membership list.
+Annually, the Secretary–Treasurer shall report to the Board of Directors, for their approval, the names of Members who are to be added to the Emeritus membership list.

 Sec.
-8. The Board of Directors may remove any member, including but not limited to Life Members, Patron Members, Emeritus Members, and Honorary Members, with cause, by a three-fourths vote of the Directors present and voting.
+8. The Board of Directors may remove any member, including but not limited to Life Members, Patron Members, Emeritus Members, and Honorary Members, with cause, by a three-fourths vote of the Directors voting.

 ARTICLE III.
 OFFICERS AND ELECTIONS